museumcomputernetwork/mcn-2020-git-haiku/index.md

-Ballet in the air
+In the sea-surf edge
-watching us pass, met death
+All that remains
-The autumn dusk is here.
+This autumn evening.